 Benefits of this meditation exercise for kids

-This is a simple mindfulness exercise.
+This is a simple mindfulness exercise for kids over 5.
 It is great for relaxation and it also improves focus and concentration.

 Many kids struggle with listening skills.
-If your kids struggle to listen, try this meditation exercise for kids.
+If your kids struggle to listen, try the following script, which is a mindful listening exercise for kids 8+

-- Ask them to focus on their breathing for a few minutes.
+- Ask students to focus on their breathing for a few minutes.

-- Explain to your child that they are going to hear a sound and that they should focus on the sound as it gets quieter and quieter.
+- Explain to your students that they are going to hear a sound and that they should focus on the sound as it gets quieter and quieter.

 - Ask them to nod their head when they can no longer hear that sound.